Greg-T8/Notebook/topics/tools/powershell/index.md

 See below for the code I use for my custom PowerShell prompt.
 The prompt looks similar to this pic:
 ![](img/2022-08-14-13-24-55.png)

 Place the code below in your PowerShell profile.
-Use `$profile | select *` to view all the profile paths.
+Use `$profile | select *` to view possible the profile paths.
 Since I use the same profile across multiple hosts, e.g. Windows Terminal and VS Code, I place my code in the `CurrentUserAllHosts` profile, i.e. `profile.ps1`.

 ![](img/2022-08-14-06-30-04.png)